Dr. Shirley's Web Courses

 AD 625

-Mohammed begins to dictate the Quran;
+Prophet Mohammed began to dictate the Quran

 AD 626

-First great siege of Constantinople, by the Avars, and the Persians under Shahen
+First great siege of Constantinople, by the Avars and the Persians under Shahen

 AD 627

-Byzantines defeat Persians at Nineveh
+Byzantines defeated Persians at Nineveh

 AD 628